welpo/osc.garden/content/blog/updating-site-with-webhook.md

 I clicked "Add webhook" and pushed a change to the repo.
 It worked!
 GitHub notified my webhook server and my site was rebuilt with the changes.
 Pretty cool.

 Almost done!
-Let's run this webhook as non-root and create a service for it, so that it's always running.
+Let's run this webhook server as non-root and create a service for it, so that it's always running.

-## Webhook Service
+## Webhook Server Service

 ### Isolation and Permissions

-It's not a good idea to run the webhook as root, so I created a new user to run the webhook with `sudo adduser webhookuser`.
+It's not a good idea to run the webhook server as root, so I created a new user to run it with `sudo adduser webhookuser`.
 Next, I added this user to a new `sslcerts` group, and set the necessary permissions:

 ```bash
 # Set webhookuser as owner for project and web directories.